Before we go any further, let me give you a list of all the Mayors in Victorian Ilkeston. ….

 Below … and we are looking down Albert Street from Wharncliffe Road.

-A is part on the Congregational Church.
+A is part of the Congregational Church.
 B is the Derbyshire Army Cadet Force Centre, hidden behind which is the Flamsteed Centre, site of the old Waterworks.
-C is the corner of Queen Street Baptist Church
+C is the corner of Queen Street where the new Baptist Church stands

 A very short time later, a public meeting was held in the Market Place (I presume at the Market Hall) at which Councillor Joseph Scattergood presided.
 He pointed out both the physical and social benefits of public swimming baths, while the danger and nuisance of canal-bathing, especially by juveniles, could be avoided.
 He explained the progress (or lack of it) made by the Council but was very confident that every obstacle could be overcome.
 Others then spoke about possible sites (in Bath Street or behind the Church Institute), and who should get the credit for thinking of the idea in the first place !! (loudly claimed by Walter Tatham).
 Finally a resolution was passed:– “that this meeting is of the opinion that public baths should be erected in Ilkeston in as convenient a position as possible”.

-However, as the Mayor at the time pointed out, “these sort of things take time” … and how accurate he was; the town had to wait until August 31st 1921 before the swimming baths (just up the road from Albert Street) in Wharncliffe Road were opened — on the site of the Town Hall reservoir.
+However, as the Mayor at the time pointed out, “these sort of things take time” … and how accurate he was.

 The Town Hall about 1980, viewed from Wharncliffe Road with a new extension buildings at the rear.
 (C. I. Parry of EBC)